Xilinx/mlir-air/docs/vck190_building_pynq.md

 1. Update the Vivado design and generate a new XSA file.
 2. Run make in the `air/platforms/xilinx_vck190_air/bootgen` directory
-3. Write the resulting BOOT.BIN file to the boot partition of the Pynq SD card.
+3. Copy the resulting BOOT.BIN file to the boot partition of the Pynq SD card.

 For hardware changes requiring device driver or device-tree modifications, it is best to update the Petalinux project and rebuild Pynq from scratch.